Relativistic reflection within an extended hot plasma geometry: Ring source model for relativistic reflection

-We investigate the effect of the location and radius of the ring-like primary source on a single relativistic line profile.
-As general line profiles of radially extended sources have been presented in a variety of publications \citep[e.g.,][]{miniutti2003,miniutti2004,niedzwiecki2008,dauser2010,dauser2013,riaz2022}, we focus on comparing the ring sources with their most relevant counterparts, point-like lamp post sources.
-For the comparison, we use spherical coordinates $(\sphericalradius, \theta)$ to define the source position (Eq.~\ref{eq:metric_to_hx}), since \sphericalradius has the most significant effect on the line shape, and the angular position of the source has only a secondary effect due to Doppler shifts, as will become clear later in this section.
+We investigated the effect of the location and radius of the ring-like primary source on a single relativistic line profile.
+As general line profiles of radially extended sources have been presented in a variety of publications \citep[e.g.,][]{miniutti2003,miniutti2004,niedzwiecki2008,dauser2010,dauser2013,riaz2022}, here we focus on comparing the ring sources with their most relevant counterparts, point-like lamp post sources.
+For the comparison, we used spherical coordinates $(\sphericalradius, \theta)$ to define the source position (Eq.~\ref{eq:metric_to_hx}), since \sphericalradius has the most significant effect on the line shape and the angular position of the source has only a secondary effect due to Doppler shifts (as we explain later in this section).
 For clarity, conversions between the quantities $(\sphericalradius,\theta)$ and $(h, \ringradius)$ are given in Table~\ref{table:rtheta2hx}.
 A lamp post source at height $h = \sphericalradius$ corresponds to $\theta = 0^{\circ}$.

 Figure~\ref{fig:relline_spectra} shows line profiles for sources at different spherical radii and polar angles.
-For any source with a distance to the black hole of $\sphericalradius = 3 \rg$ (Fig.~\ref{fig:relline_spectra}a), the line is very broad, with a strong red wing.
+For any source with a distance to the BH of $\sphericalradius = 3 \rg$ (Fig.~\ref{fig:relline_spectra}a), the line is very broad, with a strong red wing.
 For increasing polar angle of the source (i.e., increasing ring size), the velocity of the ring increases from zero to its maximum value at the ISCO, such that more photons are boosted away from the inner disk and experience a larger blueshift.
 This increase in velocity compared to the stationary lamp post causes the blue wing of the line to slightly brighten and the overall line shape to narrow.

-Increasing the source distance to the black hole, that is, the spherical radius, the line narrows.
+Increasing the source distance to the BH (i.e., expanding the spherical radius) leads to the line narrowing.
 This effect prevails regardless of the polar angle (i.e., the ring radius).
-The main reason for this behavior is that less flux is focused towards the black hole and therefore fewer reflected photons come from the innermost accretion disk.
+The main reason for this behavior is that less flux is focused towards the BH and, therefore, fewer reflected photons come from the innermost accretion disk.
 For $\sphericalradius \gtrsim 5 \rg$, a double-horned skew-symmetric line feature arises from the strong Doppler shift of the photons due to both the disk and the source rotation.